 Susan H. Abramovitch

 Susan Abramovitch is one of the world's leading entertainment lawyers.
-She is a Toronto-based Gowling WLG partner with a practice covering transactions and disputes related to music, film, television, videogames, branded entertainment, sports, live theatre, fine arts, multimedia and book publishing.
+She is a Toronto-based Gowling WLG partner and Head of its Entertainment and Sports Law Group with a practice covering transactions and disputes related to music, film, television, videogames, branded entertainment, sports, esports, live theatre, fine arts, multimedia, metaverse/NFTs and book publishing.

 - Drafting and negotiating contracts and agreements